Frequently Asked Questions

 Should I start with easier or harder content?

-Start with content that's slightly below or at your current level.
-If you understand about 70-80% on first listen, that's perfect.
-Too easy is boring, too hard is frustrating.
+Start slightly below or at your level.
+Understanding about 70–80% on first listen is ideal.

 How often should I practice?